App version: 0.1.0

 2. HELOC

 A home equity line of credit (HELOC) is a revolving line of credit that uses a certain percentage of your home’s equity as the credit limit.
 Because it’s secured by your home as collateral, the interest rate on a HELOC is usually lower than other options.
-This can make a HELOC a popular finish basement loan.
+This can make a HELOC a popular finished basement loan.
 However, the rates on a HELOC are variable, which means they can go up.
 And if you fail to make your payments, you could lose your house.

 Pros of HELOCsCons of HELOCS